One of the secrets of most successful small businesses is running paid ads as part of their business promotion strategy.

 Using product feedback and testimonials to gain loyalty and insight into the products is a great way to increase online sales.

-Yotpo is a Shopify review app that allows customers to leave feedback after making a purchase.
+Yotpo is a Shopify review app that allows customers to leave feedback after purchasing.
 You would not have to notify customers manually because the process is automated.

 Connect your company’s social media accounts and post feedback directly to your sites.
 These reviews add new content to your site and help drive traffic from social media to your site, increasing online sales.